My shopping cart

 The fabulous Cheryl Johnson invited to to give a session for the Cancer Creativity course in December 2020 which is excellent, lots of fun, advice, inforimation and a quiz to win sex toys too.

 I gave a talk at the Ovacome Health and Wellbeing day in March 2019, an amazing charity supporting women during ovarian cancer and following treatment.
 Many women and their partners struggle to regain their sex lives due to the impact of treatment so we talked about alternative ways beyond penetrative sex to regain sexual function and to gradually return to being sexual intimate.

-I did a webinar ( my first one) in April 2020 as the Ovacome wellbeing event could not be held this year due to Corona Virus where I talked about sexual health, intimacy and pleasure where we had lots of really great questions which I hopefully answered.
+I did a webinar ( my first one) in April 2020 as the Ovacome wellbeing event could not be held face to face where I talked about sexual health, intimacy and pleasure where we had lots of really great questions which I hopefully answered.
 This was repeated in August 2020 and you can find a link to the webinar at Ovacome.